AX-Consult-Group/CD-CI-Pipe-Machine-Learning-for-Credit-Prediction-Phase-3/README.md

 Building on these insights, the second phase extended the work by exploring additional Machine Learning techniques, including a hybrid modelling approach.
 Here, XGBoost predictions were passed through a logistic calibration layer to produce well-calibrated probabilities of default (PD).
 These probabilities were then transformed into an interpretable scorecard format with risk bands (A–F).
 This phase highlighted how to effectively balance the strong predictive power of advanced ML models with the operational and regulatory advantages of traditional scorecards delivering both accuracy and explainability in a format that lenders can easily adopt.

 In the third phase, we focus on building a complete end-to-end alternative credit scoring pipeline.
 This production-oriented system integrates **psychometric (DRA) assessments** with **traditional credit bureau features** to predict loan default probability, calibrate these predictions to a scorecard, and assign A–E risk bands.
-The project is engineered to be promoted from a local notebook to a CI/CD-driven analytics product with a clean, reproducible path from raw data to scored customer.
-The ultimate goal is to set up the source environment and production pipeline, with tests, to ensure the code works properly.
+The project is engineered for a smooth transition from local development to a CI/CD-driven analytics product.
+It provides a clean, reproducible, and leakage-proof path from raw psychometric and credit-bureau data all the way to scored customers.
+The ultimate goal is a fully tested, reproducible source environment that can be promoted to production with confidence.
+Various ML techniques, including XGBoost and Random Forests, are used to define and compile features.
+These final engineered features are included in the logistic regression model, which is calibrated on actual bad rates to estimate the Probability of Default.
 Finally, SHAP analysis is conducted for traceback and compliance.
-Various ML techniques, including XGBoost and Random Forests, are used to define and compile features.
-Final engineered features are included in the logistic regression model, which is calibrated on actual bad rates to estimate the Probability of Default.

 ---